 Financial reporting is being enhanced on multiple fronts.
 A major update to the IPSAS cash reporting requirements related to financial reporting took effect in January 2019 (with earlier implementation encouraged).
 It provides opportunities for countries to improve reporting on assets and liabilities within the notes to the financial statements.
 Examples of changes being supported through PFTAC assistance include reporting on nonfinancial assets and equity investment.
-Data classification in financial reporting is occurring through additional reporting on administrative functional and classifications while economic classifications are now being structured to reduce overlap and provide improved economic data.
+Data classification in financial reporting is occurring through additional reporting on functional and administrative classifications while economic classifications are now being structured to reduce overlap and provide improved economic data.

 These IPSAS reforms were addressed in a January 2019 workshop on financial reporting that allowed for member countries at more advanced stages of reform to present their experiences and challenges to others from the region.
-This south-south peer interaction allows countries to appreciate problems shared by others to work collaboratively towards solutions.
+This peer-to-peer interaction allows countries to appreciate problems shared by others to work collaboratively towards solutions.

-Expansion and enhancement of cash management and cash flow forecasting will be the focus of country officials during a workshop planned for late April.
-It will provide countries an opportunity to share their existing forecasting models and cash management practices.
-Presentations will focus on the relationship between the medium term fiscal strategy and management practices. including communication strategies.
-Participants should learn best practices in forecasting models, with an opportunity to review and enhance their models through interactive discussions with country officials and workshop moderators.
-Country officials who have successfully reformed cash management and/or cash flow forecasting will present their achievements and discuss the challenges faced.
+Expansion and enhancement of cash management and cash flow forecasting was a major focus during a workshop in late April.
+It provided countries an opportunity to share their existing forecasting models and cash management practices.
+Presentations focused on the relationship between the medium-term fiscal strategy and management practices, including communication strategies.
+Participants were able to learn best practices in forecasting models, with an opportunity to review and enhance their models through interactive discussions with country officials and workshop moderators.
+Country officials who have successfully reformed cash management and/or cash flow forecasting presented their achievements and discussed the challenges faced.
 Such interaction allows countries to recognize commonly experienced problems to work cooperatively to find solutions.